pkuppens/datacation-chatbot-workspace/README.md

 # Building an Agent-Based Chatbot

+A workshop, templated from [@DatacationOrg/chatbot-workshop](https://github.com/DatacationOrg/chatbot-workshop), to learn to build capable agents using LangChain and Gemini.

 This project guides you through building a powerful agent-based chatbot using LangChain and LangGraph.
 The implementation progresses from a basic LLM-powered chatbot to a sophisticated agent with tools and memory.